Founder FODMAP Life, Certified Nutritional Consultant, Author, Digital Health & Wellness Marketing Professional

 In 2013 I was fed up with feeling sick, bloated, distended and unwilling to go out or do the things I love.
 My IBS was affecting my work, exercising, my mood and my relationship with food.
 I had one too many close calls and the stress from IBS was too much to handle.
 Often times I didn’t know how my day would unravel.
 The feeling was that I had no control.
 That’s when I started researching natural ways to feel better – without big pharma drugs.

-This blog is meant to help others who have IBS, Celiac Disease, or IBD (Crohn’s or Ulcerative Colitis), and auto immune diseases like Hashimoto’s (a thyroid disease).
+This website is meant to help others who have IBS, SIBO, Celiac Disease, or IBD (Crohn’s or Ulcerative Colitis), and autoimmune diseases like Hashimoto’s (a thyroid disease).
 The focus is the low-Fodmap Diet, as well as other natural ways to help care for the body and mind.

-To reach Colleen please fill out our Contact Form here.
+To reach me please fill out my Contact Form here.

 Deep down I feel the cleaner the foods you eat, the better for your energy, mental strength and your health down the line.
 I am a no-partially hydrogenated, modified, processed type of eater.
-I eat vegetables, olive oil, coconut oil and fish the most, but if an onion or caffeine is causing me problems – it’s time to go.
-Learning about what foods to eat or avoid has changed my life!
+I eat lots of vegetables, fruit, grass-fed meat, wild caught fish, nuts and olive oil.
+Learning about what foods to eat (low-FODMAP, whole foods) or avoid (high-FODMAP, processed, or heavy in sugar) has changed my life!

 My book, The Everything® Low-FODMAP Diet Cookbook is available now from these booksellers: